FaizaanMustafa/Azure-End-To-End-Icremental-Data-Pipeline-Project/README.md

    - We need to create a stored procedure as shown so that it gets updated after the incremnetal load.
    - Now create a new pipeline and add two lookup activity, one for last_load and another for current_load.
 In the last_load lookup activity parametereize the sql dataet and give it it name as table_name.
 Go back the the lookup activity and enter teh table_name i.e water_table and below in the query write select * from water_table.
    - In the current_load lookup activity based on the parameters created in the sqldb dataset just enter the car_sales table name and under query enter select max(Date_ID) as max_date from car_sales.
    - In the copy activity connect both lookup activities and in the source enter the query under expression builder and sink would be adlsgen2.
-Add the store porcedure and click on import so that it aitomatically puuls the column whcih we create i.e lastload and add the current_lookup activity output under the value section.
+Add the store porcedure and click on import so that it automatically pulls the column which we created i.e lastload and add the current_lookup activity output under the value section.